Mauna Loa carbon dioxide forecast for 2022

 |Year||Forecast CO2 increase from previous year (ppm)||Observed CO2 increase from previous year (ppm)||Forecast annual mean CO2 concentration (ppm)||Observed annual mean CO2 concentrations (ppm)|

 Figure 5 and Table 6 compare the 2021 forecast with observations for each month.
 In our forecast we had assigned the same uncertainty to monthly and annual values, but this ignores the role of within-year impacts such as periods of fire activity in areas not typically affected by ENSO, or anomalous wind directions at the measurement site at Mauna Loa.
 Quantification of these additional sources of uncertainty at monthly levels are a topic of ongoing research. and our stated uncertainty on the monthly averages will therefore be an underestimate.

 Figure 5.
 Comparison of Met Office forecasts of monthly CO2 concentrations in 2021 at Mauna Loa (dashed blue line) with measurements for 2021 (solid black line) from the Scripps Institution for Oceanography UC San Diego.
 The vertical blue lines show the forecast uncertainty range (2 standard deviations).

 Table 6.
 Forecast and observed monthly average CO2 concentrations at Mauna Loa over 2021.
 The uncertainty in the forecast values was ±0.6 ppm.
 Observed monthly averages for January to September are those published by the Scripps Institution for Oceanography at UC San Diego.
-Since observed monthly averages for October to December have not yet been published, values shown here are averages of daily data published by the Scripps Institution on social media, and can be expected to differ slightly from the official monthly averages once these become available.

 |Month||Forecast (ppm)||Observations (ppm)|